vipul-san2412/GenAI-web-crawler-and-AI-assistant/README.md

 * The project involved working with JSON files, handling and manipulating them as and when required by the need of the flow.
 * We spend a lot of time working on websites, extracting information, classes, tags to not miss any important information.
 * LLMs and GenAI tools played a vital role in our project.
 Langchain framework was used to implement the features of RAG.
- ## Contact

-Name: Shivam Mishra <br>
-Email: shivam1602m@gmail.com

-PS : All the team members of the group have been added as the contributor.